QueenLucinka/Tracer-Project/README.md

 # TRACER Project

 ## Project Overview
-The **TRACER Project** is designed to track and visualize the movements of a pet (Bruno) using a GPS-based tracking system.
+The **TRACER Project** is designed to track and visualize the movements of a pet (Bruno) using a WIFI position-based tracking system.
 The system uses an ESP32 device to send Wi-Fi data and location updates to a server.
 The server stores the data in MongoDB, and the front end uses Leaflet.js to visualize the data on a map.
 The project also integrates geofencing and allows users to check the real-time location of Bruno as well as historical data.

 ## Project Structure